 - Map out your data flows.
 Understand how customer data is traveling through your business systems, where it is stored and processed.
 In particular, identify every business area that involves payment processing; record how the data is stored and who has access to it; gauge which internal systems and technologies interact with payment transactions – data centers, cloud storage, network systems, etc.

 - Conduct a security assessment to see how your current setup stacks against PCI DSS requirements.
-You can use our SCM tool for that.

 Based on this data, you can create the necessary security roadmap for developing a custom gateway.